 Employee Focus Groups

 The purpose of an employee focus group is to identify the needs and concerns of your team.
 As the name indicates, the focus is on the employees.
-Many companies conduct regular employee focus meetings with a representative group of employees, not only to help maintain an interactive relationship with its employees but to address concerns that might have adverse effects on the company’s success.
+Many organization conduct regular employee focus meetings with a representative group of employees, not only to help maintain an interactive relationship with its employees but to address concerns that might have adverse effects on the organization success.
 Bromelin has a proven track record of engaging groups in meaningful conversation with excellent business outcomes.